 On August 13, 2018, the Company completed a rights offering.
 Pursuant to the rights offering, the Company sold an aggregate of 11,587 units consisting of an aggregate of 11,587 shares of Series A Preferred Stock and 2,549,140 warrants, with each warrant exercisable for one share of our common stock at an exercise price of \$4.53 per share, resulting in net proceeds to the Company of approximately \$10.1 million, after deducting expenses relating to the rights offering, including dealer-manager fees and expenses, and excluding any proceeds received upon exercise of any warrants.
 Each share of Series A Preferred Stock will be convertible, at the Company's option at any time on or after the first anniversary of the closing of the Rights Offering or at the option of the holder at any time, into the number of shares of the Company's common stock, par value \$0.0001 per share determined by dividing the \$1,000 stated value per share of the Series A Preferred Stock by a conversion price of \$4.53 per share.
 In addition, the conversion price per share is subject to adjustment for stock dividends, distributions, subdivisions, combinations or reclassifications.
 Holders of Series A Preferred Stock shall be entitled to receive dividends (on an as-if-converted-to-common-stock basis) in the same form as dividends actually paid on shares of the Common Stock when, as and if such dividends are paid on shares of Common Stock.
-The Series A Preferred Stock will be entitled to receive out of the assets, whether capital or surplus, of the Company the same amount that a holder of Common Stock would receive if the Series A Preferred Stock were fully converted (disregarding for such purpose any conversion limitations thereunder) to Common Stock, which amounts shall be paid pari passu with all holders of Common Stock.
+The Series A Preferred Stock have no voting rights.
+Upon the Company's liquidation, dissolution or winding-up, whether voluntary or involuntary, holders of Series A Preferred Stock will be entitled to receive out of the assets, whether capital or surplus, of the Company the same amount that a holder of Common Stock would receive if the Series A Preferred Stock were fully converted (disregarding for such purpose any conversion limitations thereunder) to Common Stock, which amounts shall be paid pari passu with all holders of Common Stock.
 The Company is not obligated to redeem or repurchase any shares of Series A Preferred Stock.